 I hear there are a few options in the area of Indian River County and I hope I have the chance to take a short one.
 It is on my itinerary.

-- Take a sea turtle nesting tour – did you know that these are late at night?
+Did you know that these are late at night?
 I didn’t actually realize that until I received my schedule.
 I will blame that on being Canadian.
 No sea turtles up here.

-- Treasure Museum – well, you can’t leave the Treasure Coast without seeing the Treasure Museum, right?
+Well, you can’t leave the Treasure Coast without seeing the Treasure Museum, right?

 The first National Wildlife Refuge in the US.
 That’s right, the first.
 Amazing history here and so exciting.